laurence-dorman/Mandelbrot-SFML/README.md

 - **Scroll wheel up/down** to increase/decrease maximum iterations of the mandelbrot loop

+- **L** to initiate animation, then console keyboard input to set it up.

 ### Example video generated with this application

 ![](doc/mandelbrot_example.gif)